aarontran/snr-filaments/agenda.md

   iPython parallelization

-  Idea for ipynb -- construct iterators or generators or something, for each SNR to spit out the correct data/kevs/eps/snr objects for each region.

-  Then it's merely a matter of:
-  for item in iterator:
-    make table 7
-    make table 8

 * ipython notebook with results of varying compression ratio, shock speed, remnant distance, any other twiddleables (including/excluding energy cutoff).
   Show for both SN 1006 and Tycho.